sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

 Lets switch back to snowflake.

 ### Run the container service
-Create the service from with our inline service specification and go to the URL given.
+Create the service with our inline service specification and go to the URL given.

 !!!
 Note
     Continue to refresh the result by **running the last two commands** (1) until Snowflake give you a proper URL.